rahulgaikwad2010/meal-data-clustering/README.md

 **Extracting Ground Truth:**

 Derive the max and min value of meal intake amount from the Y column of the Insulin data.
 Discretize the meal amount in bins of size 20.
-Consider each row in the meal data matrix that you generated in Assignment 2.
 According to their meal amount label put them in the respective bins.
-In total you should have   bins.
+In total you should have `n = (max-min)/20`  bins.

 **Performing clustering:**